 3) the Media Related Information as defined in clause 22.2.

-The Media Related Informtion shall be encrypted between the HTTP server and the HTTP client in the UPF.
+The Media Related Information shall be encrypted between the HTTP server and the HTTP client in the UPF as defined in clause 18.3 of 3GPP TS 33.501 [59].

-Editor's Note: Details about format, encoding and encryption are to be further specified.

 Upon receipt of the encrypted UDP option with Media Related Information, the UPF shall extract the Media Related Information from the UDP option for DL transmission in the GTP-U header as defined in 3GPP TS 23.501 [2].

 22.3.4 Sending Media Related Information using QUIC-aware proxying using HTTP

-If the media traffic is transmitted over QUIC between the AS and the UE, the UPF (acting as client) and the AS (acting as UDP proxy) may negotiate to use the dedicated QUIC Connection IDs and packet transform in Forwarded Mode to avoid re-encapsulation and re-encryption as defined in IETF draft-ietf-masque-quic-proxy [67].
-In case of multiple UEs using the same QUIC connection between the UPF and the AS, for each UE the UPF shall initiate a new HTTP CONNECT request to associate each UE with a separate Connection ID for mapping to a Virtual Connection ID as described in in IETF draft-ietf-masque-quic-proxy [67].
+If the media traffic is transmitted over QUIC between the AS and the UE, the UPF (acting as client) and the AS (acting as UDP proxy) may negotiate to use the dedicated QUIC Connection IDs and packet transform in Forwarded Mode to avoid re-encapsulation and re-encryption as defined in draft-ietf-masque-quic-proxy [67].
+In case of multiple UEs using the same QUIC connection between the UPF and the AS, for each UE the UPF shall initiate a new HTTP CONNECT request to associate each UE with a separate Connection ID for mapping to a Virtual Connection ID as described in in draft-ietf-masque-quic-proxy [67].

-As described in IETF draft-ietf-masque-quic-proxy [67], the AS may still send some packets using the tunnelled mode even when the UPF and the AS have negotiated to use Forwarded Mode (e.g. during the initial media exchange with media related information from the AS to the UPF until it is possible to start using Forwarded Mode).
+As described in draft-ietf-masque-quic-proxy [67], the AS may still send some packets using the tunnelled mode even when the UPF and the AS have negotiated to use Forwarded Mode (e.g. during the initial media exchange with media related information from the AS to the UPF until it is possible to start using Forwarded Mode).
 Packets sent in tunnelled mode shall be encoded in HTTP Datagrams as defined in clause 22.3.2.
 Packets sent using Forwarded Mode shall be encoded as defined in this clause.

-During the HTTP CONNECT method as described in IETF draft-ietf-masque-quic-proxy [67], in addition to what is required according to clause 22.3.2:
+During the HTTP CONNECT method as described in draft-ietf-masque-quic-proxy [67], in addition to what is required according to clause 22.3.2:

 a) the UPF shall insert 3gpp:media-related-info-transform in the accept-transform parameter of the proxy-quic-forwarding header field in the HTTP CONNECT request; and